reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/sessions.md

 Optional properties:

-By default the tenant prefix will be used in the basic authentication, however if you do not what this behavior, then you can add the `use`
+By default the tenant prefix will be used in the basic authentication, however if you do not what this behavior, then you can add the `useTenantPrefix` property.

-For example:

 ```bash
 {